Moena

-Moena (Ladin: Moéna) is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 60 km northeast of Trento.
+Moena (Ladin: Moéna) is a comune (municipality) and a village in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 60 km northeast of Trento.
 It is the largest comune in the Fassa Valley.
 In the census of 2001, 1,967 inhabitants out of 2,602 (75.6%) declared Ladin as their native language.

 Geography

 Moena lies on the Avisio, a tributary of the Adige river.
 The municipality borders with Falcade, Nova Levante, Sèn Jan di Fassa, Predazzo, Soraga and Tonadico.
 It counts the hamlets (frazioni) of Forno, Medil, San Pellegrino, Penia, Someda and Sorte.

 Main sights

 Sights include the church of San Vigilio, with a Gothic bell tower and 18th-century paintings by Valentino Rovisi, and the ancient church of San Volfango, with 15th-century frescoes and a Baroque ceiling by Giovanni Guadagnini (17th century).

-The festival La Turchia takes place one a year during the 19th of August until the 21st.
+The festival La Turchia takes place once a year during the 19th of August until the 21st.
 According to Turkish tradition, villagers have been celebrating this event, which dates back 323 years.
-An Ottoman Janissary, wounded during the Siege of Vienna in 1683, ended up in Moena and changed the life of the village and became a hero.
+An Ottoman janissary, wounded during the Siege of Vienna in 1683, ended up in Moena and changed the life of the village and became a hero.
 He fell in love with a local woman and founded a family.
-In the village center, there is a statue of that Janissary.
+In the village center, there is a statue of that janissary.